 Any woodworker who goes beyond DIY basics will soon want to add a router to his or her tool kit.
 It’s an incredibly versatile tool, capable of cutting joints, rabbets, and dados.
 A router can also form decorative moldings and trim countertops.
 Routers can be inverted and fixed to a router table, further increasing the wide range of tasks they can perform.

 However, choosing the right router – particularly if you’ve never owned one before – can be daunting.
 Do you go big and powerful, or does that make control difficult?
 On the other hand, will a compact, maneuverable model struggle on larger jobs?

 These are the kinds of questions that BestReviews helps answer.
 With our top recommendations and shopping guides, you can find products with the best combination of performance and value.
-If you’re ready to purchase a router, our five favorites are in the matrix above.
+If you’re ready to purchase a router, our five favorites are in the product list above.
 For what you need to know before you buy, keep reading.